 Fall: Sep 12, 12, 13 <<<>>> Jan 6, 7, 8

 Migrants are evident in scattered low numbers by early Sep and peak numbers occur from mid-Oct into early Nov.
 A few linger into late Dec, but this is not a cold-tolerant species.
 Unusually late high counts were the 55 at Wehrspann Lake, Sarpy Co 20 Dec 1998 and 29 at Lake McConaughy 30-31 Dec 2011.

 - High counts: 1645 in Lancaster Co 5 Nov 2014, 1500 at North Platte SL 28 Oct 1996, and 1492 at Lake Minatare 16 Oct 1999.

-Away from those locations, there are two records of overwintering: in Sioux Co, up to 17 wintered on University Lake 1995-96 and one wintered at Holmes Lake, Lincoln, Lancaster Co 2015-2016 and 5 Jan-18 Feb 2018.
+Away from those locations, there are two records of overwintering: in Sioux Co, up to 17 wintered on University Lake 1995-96 and singles wintered at Holmes Lake, Lincoln, Lancaster Co 2015-2016 and 5 Jan-18 Feb 2018.

 SL: Sewage Lagoons